-When the status register write disable (SRWD) bit of the status register is set to '1', two cases need to be considered, depending on the state of Write Protect (\overline{W}):
+When the Status Register Write Disable (SRWD) bit of the Status Register is set to '1', two cases need to be considered, depending on the state of Write Protect (\overline{W}):

-- If write protect (W) is driven High, it is possible to write to the status register provided that the write enable latch (WEL) bit has previously been set by a write enable (WREN) instruction. - If write protect (W) is driven Low, it is not possible to write to the status register even if the write enable latch (WEL) bit has previously been set by a write enable (WREN) instruction.
-Attempts to write to the status register are rejected, and are not accepted for execution.
-As a consequence, all the data bytes in the memory area that are software protected (SPM2) by the block protect (BP2, BP1, BP0) bits of the status register, are also hardware protected against data modification.
+- If Write Protect (W) is driven High, it is possible to write to the Status Register provided that the Write Enable Latch (WEL) bit has previously been set by a Write Enable (WREN) instruction - If Write Protect (\$\overline{\W}\$) is driven Low, it is not possible to write to the Status Register even if the Write Enable Latch (WEL) bit has previously been set by a Write Enable (WREN) instruction.
+Attempts to write to the Status Register are rejected, and are not accepted for execution.
+As a consequence, all the data bytes in the memory area that are software protected (SPM2) by the Block Protect (BP1, BP0) bits of the Status Register, are also hardware protected against data modification.

-Regardless of the order of the two events, the hardware protected mode (HPM) can be entered:
+Regardless of the order of the two events, the Hardware Protected Mode (HPM) can be entered:

-- by setting the status register write disable (SRWD) bit after driving write protect (W) Low - or by driving write protect (W) Low after setting the status register write disable (SRWD) bit.
+- by setting the Status Register Write Disable (SRWD) bit after driving Write Protect (W) Low - or by driving Write Protect (W) Low after setting the Status Register Write Disable (SRWD) bit.

-The only way to exit the hardware protected mode (HPM) once entered is to pull write protect (\overline{W}) High.
+The only way to exit the Hardware Protected Mode (HPM) once entered is to pull Write Protect (\overline{W}) High.

-If write protect (\overline{W}) is permanently tied High, the hardware protected mode (HPM) can never be activated, and only the software protected mode (SPM2), using the block protect (BP2, BP1, BP0) bits of the status register, can be used.
+If Write Protect (\overline{W}) is permanently tied High, the Hardware Protected mode (HPM) can never be activated, and only the Software Protected mode (SPM2), using the Block Protect (BP1, BP0) bits of the Status Register, can be used.

-^{1.} See Important note on page 6.

-As defined by the values in the block protect (BP2, BP1, BP0) bits of the status register, as shown in Table 4.
+^{1.} As defined by the values in the Block Protect (BP1, BP0) bits of the Status Register, as shown in Table 3.

-6.6 Read data bytes (READ)
+6.6 Read Data Bytes (READ)

 The device is first selected by driving Chip Select (\overline{S}) Low.
-The instruction code for the Read data bytes (READ) instruction is followed by a 3-byte address (A23-A0), each bit being latched-in during the rising edge of Serial Clock (C).
-Then the memory contents, at that address, is shifted out on serial data output (Q), each bit being shifted out, at a maximum frequency f_R , during the falling edge of Serial Clock (C).
+The instruction code for the Read Data Bytes (READ) instruction is followed by a 3-byte address (A23-A0), each bit being latched-in during the rising edge of Serial Clock (C).
+Then the memory contents, at that address, is shifted out on Serial Data output (Q), each bit being shifted out, at a maximum frequency f_R, during the falling edge of Serial Clock (C).

 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
-The whole memory can, therefore, be read with a single read data bytes (READ) instruction.
+The whole memory can, therefore, be read with a single Read Data Bytes (READ) instruction.
 When the highest address is reached, the address counter rolls over to 000000h, allowing the read sequence to be continued indefinitely.

-The read data bytes (READ) instruction is terminated by driving Chip Select (\overline{S}) High.
+The Read Data Bytes (READ) instruction is terminated by driving Chip Select (\overline{S}) High.
 Chip Select (\overline{S}) can be driven High at any time during data output.
-Any read data bytes (READ) instruction, while an erase, program or write cycle is in progress, is rejected without having any effects on the cycle that is in progress.
+Any Read Data Bytes (READ) instruction, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.

-Figure 12.
-Read data bytes (READ) instruction sequence and data-out sequence
+Read Data Bytes (READ) instruction sequence and data-out sequence Figure 13.